ashleypackard/rawr-website/README.md

 ^^ use this to checkout out a new branch replacing 'branchname' with some text, no "" necessary!

+I find the git bash is most useful for this since we're not on macs -_-

+Make sure to have the WAMP server installed and place the files under the www directory.

 <u>Helpful commands:</u>

+<b>git pull</b>
+--use this to update your branch, so if two people are working on same branch and one does a commit the other needs to do a pull to get the new changes.

 <b>git status</b>
 --checks what files you've modified, deleted, added